suyashkmr/WAAN/docs/design-tokens.md

 # ChatScope Design Tokens

 The ChatScope desktop dashboard now relies on a lightweight token system so UI layers stay cohesive across phases and themes.
-These tokens live in `styles.css` under the `:root` block, with light and dark overrides via `data-color-scheme`.
+These tokens live in `styles.base.css` under the `:root` block, with light and dark overrides via `data-color-scheme`.

 ## Color & Surface Tokens